openhab/openhab-docs/configuration/index.md

 You as the end-user have the **full control** over every aspect of your smart home.

 Every device connected to openHAB is functionally and logically different.
-In order to represent all of these, openHAB defines the following few base components:
+In order to represent all of these, openHAB defines the following base components:

 - [Add-ons](addons.html) - The numerous Add-ons to communicate with your devices
 - [Things](things.html) - Your devices represented in openHAB